 What is an internship?

-The primary purpose of the internship course is to provide students with an opportunity to apply--in a practical setting--the expertise they have gained through their coursework at UTM.
+The primary purpose of the course is to provide students with an opportunity to apply in a practical setting the economics expertise they have gained through their coursework at UTM.
 This is accomplished through work placements or “internships”.
-Internships provide students with a valuable opportunity to make personal contacts in the communication, media and information technology sector.
-Only students who meet and maintain the required qualifications, who demonstrate professional readiness (i.e., good attendance, punctuality, appropriate behaviour) and who adhere to the procedures and regulations of the program may participate.
-The course is also intended to help bridge the gap between graduation and full-time employment.
-Therefore, it is important that students acquire practical skills that will serve them well in their job search and, eventually, in the workplace.
+Internships provide students with a valuable opportunity to make personal contacts in the economic sector.
+The course is also intended to bridge the gap between graduation and full-time employment.
+Therefore, attention is paid to helping students acquire practical skills that will serve them in their job searches and, eventually in the workplace.
 The course includes speakers focusing on practical issues relevant to the economic sector.
 The final written submission and oral presentation contribute to the development of communication skills.

 A full course overview is available at ECO400Y Overview